mdnanh/CDCAnalysisRecruitment/README.md

 ```python
 cd CDC_Analysis_Recruitment && docker-compose up -d
 ```
-When all services are running
+When all services are running:
+* Initialize a database and import dimension tables to MySQL as Data Warehouse.
+And initialize a table to store logs data from Cassandra.
+We have prepared data that need to store into Data Warehouse in folder `mySQL_dta` and logs data in folder `cassandra_dta`, you can initiate it easily.

-* The structure of data message as below:
+* The logs data schema as below:

 ```python
 root